turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 <section class="call-to-action">
 ### Stop and Think

 How would you build this application using vanilla JS?
 What functions would need to exist?
-What classes might you create?
 </section>

 ## Create React App